 A Visit with Dr. Marjoorie Castro of the Sacramento Dentistry Group

 What’s a teenager to do when her parents expect her to follow in the family’s footsteps, but down a path she does not want to take?
 “My family has a tradition of providing health care,” states Dr. Marjoorie Castro, “and my father wanted me to be a physician, but I hated the idea.”
 For Dr. Castro, the solution to this problem meant gathering more information about the work of her family members.
-The result has been a twenty-five year career in dentistry.
+The result has been over thirty years spent in dentistry.

 Following a Family Tradition of Health Care